 We are a little bit mushroom obsessed at the moment.
-You might have noticed that from all the mushroom recipes that have been popping up on the blog recently.
-But they are so versatile and we are loving discovering all the different ones out there now that supermarkets are starting to stock more than the basic type.
+They are so versatile and we are loving discovering all the different ones out there now that supermarkets are starting to stock more than the basic type.

 This recipe uses button, chestnut, shittake, oyster, mini portobello and wild mushrooms and that gives this dish so much texture and flavour.
 But you can use any mushrooms.

 As with lots of Eastern European meals, this is really budget friendly (if you used just the basic type of mushrooms) as a lot of the added flavour comes from things you would have in your cupboard anyway, like mustard and paprika.